 We followed dragon footprints to a dragon’s lair.
 The dragons who lived there were friendly and allowed us to"hang out" with them.

 Our sensory bins were the dragons’ nesting grounds.
 We had dragon eggs which were hatching as we explored.

 "Goin' on a Dragon Hunt" was a favorite activity of the week.

 I'm not afraid,

-We went through the grass, sticks, mud, swam through a lake, climbed a tree and went into the dragon cave.
+We went through the grass, sticks, mud, swam through a lake, climbed a mountain and went into the dragon cave.

 When we returned home, we made maps to document our adventure.

 "Chase the Dragon's Tail" was a fun game we played.
 Each of us was given a "dragon's tail".
 We took off for a walk (more like a run, actually:) and did our best to keep our tails entact.